Noratrieb/blog/content/posts/box-is-a-unique-type.md

 Trusting our instincts that "it's never a miscompilation until it is one", we assume that LLVM behaved well here.
 But what allows it to make this optimization?
-Taking a look at the generated LLVM-IR (by using `--emit llvm-ir`) reveals the solution: (severely shortened to only show the relevant parts)
+Taking a look at the generated LLVM-IR (by using `--emit llvm-ir -O`, the `-O` is important since rustc only emits these attributes with optimizations on) reveals the solution: (severely shortened to only show the relevant parts)

 ```llvmir
 define void @takes_box_and_ptr_to_it(i8* noalias %0, i8* %ptr) {